 In this article, you will be informed about the merchant dispute fees and when they are applicable.

-When a customer raises a dispute with us for the reasons set forth below, you (as the seller of the goods/services) are responsible for resolving this dispute.
-If you cannot reach an agreement with the customer within the time period specified below depending on the dispute reason, our customer service teams will step in and help solve the dispute.
+When a Customer raises a dispute with us for the reasons set forth below, you (as the seller of the goods/services) are responsible for resolving this dispute.
+If you cannot reach an agreement with the Customer within the time period specified below depending on the dispute reason, the dispute will escalate and our customer service teams will step in and help solve the dispute.
 In such a case, we reserve the right to charge you a dispute fee to compensate for additional operational costs on our side.

-Note: You will not be charged a dispute fee if a customer is mistaken and we reactivate their invoice.
+You will not be charged a Dispute Fee if a Customer:

-If you do not resolve a dispute within the time periods stated below, starting from when the customer opens the dispute with Klarna, Klarna may charge you a dispute fee.
-Klarna will notify you about the dispute in the Disputes App in the Merchant Portal or via the Disputes API shortly after the customer opens the dispute.
+With that in mind, If you do not resolve a dispute within the time periods stated below, starting from when the Customer opens the dispute with Klarna, Klarna may charge you a Dispute Fee.

 |Dispute reason||Calendar Days|

 You will find your disputes under the tabs “Open Disputes” and “All Disputes” in the Merchant Dispute App.